Brush Creek Plant Upgrade

 Thanks to the SPC and their consultant, Whitman, Requardt and Associates in Seven Fields, as well as our neighboring municipalities, and PennDOT, for their continued efforts to provide the most efficient traffic signal timing plans for our communities.
 Cranberry Township was cited in the award winning study by Traffic 21 at CMU.

-Coming up in 2015, additional funding has been awarded to Cranberry in the form of ARLE Grants to begin implementing adaptive signal technology on Freedom Road and Route 228 and a Green Light-GO Grant to prepare emergency closure contingency plans for the system.
+Additional funding has been awarded to Cranberry in the form of ARLE Grants to begin implementing adaptive signal technology on Freedom Road and Route 228 and a Green Light-GO Grant to prepare emergency closure contingency plans for the system.

 Route 19 / Freedom Road / Rt.
 228